 - If an ad campaign is soliciting political donations, the ad’s landing page must clearly state that the donations are non-tax-deductible.

 - To cancel roadblock advertising campaigns, Synacor must receive at least 30 days advance notice.

 - Synacor and Synacor’s partner websites are generally the first stop for the end consumers.
 We program our sites by aggregating content from a variety of sources that include, but are not limited to news, sports, entertainment, and video sources.
 These sources update their content throughout the day.
 In order for our end users to enjoy the most up to date content we may refresh the page and advertisements at a reasonable frequency at our discretion.
 In addition, some of our advertising inventory associated with device manufacturers comes from the second tab of browsers which is generally less visible than the first tab of browsers.

 - Competitive Advertising

-- Ads may not market or promote the products or services of the Synacor Distribution Affiliates.
+- Ads may not market or promote the products or services of competitors of the Synacor Distribution Affiliates.
 With regard to advertising provided by an Advertiser, the Advertiser agrees to cooperate with Synacor as reasonably necessary to block (and/or provide a mechanism through which Synacor may block) competitive Ads, and Advertiser promptly will remove any competitive Ads at Synacor’s request.
 In connection therewith, Synacor may provide a competitor list to Advertisers, which Synacor may update from time to time.